Tom Green: Film career

 Green's fame soon netted him roles in several Hollywood movies, including Road Trip, Charlie's Angels, Freddy Got Fingered (which he also wrote and directed), and Stealing Harvard.
-Green continued the trend of his brand of comedy in Road Trip in a notable scene where he put a mouse in his mouth.
+Green continued his brand of comedy in Road Trip in a notable scene where he put a mouse in his mouth.

 Freddy Got Fingered won in five categories at the 2001 Golden Raspberry Awards, given to the worst movies of the year.
 Green appeared at the ceremony to accept his awards, making him the first performer to do so in the award's twenty-year history, and the second recipient to do so following director Paul Verhoeven for Showgirls in 1995.
 Green arrived at the awards ceremony in a white Cadillac, wearing a tuxedo and rolled out his own red carpet.
 After accepting the awards, Green stated "When we set out to make this film we wanted to win a Razzie, so this is a dream come true for me".
 While onstage, he began to play the harmonica and did not stop until he was dragged off.